dog-broad/OS_Notes/Java.md

 | 15.  | Examples: running multiple applications, servers on a network. | Examples: splitting a video encoding task, responsive UI in an app. |

-## Demonstrate the usage of inter-thread communication in Java with a suitable example.
+## Inter-thread Communication in Java

 Inter-thread communication or cooperation is a mechanism that allows synchronized threads in Java to communicate with each other.
 It involves pausing a thread in its critical section and allowing another thread to enter the same critical section for execution.
 This is implemented using the following methods of the Object class: wait(), notify(), and notifyAll().